Generation of massively entangled bright states of light during harmonic generation in resonant media: Conclusions and Outlook

 High harmonics correlated to real excitations of matter are often ignored due to their poor phase matching properties.
 Indeed, excitation of loosely bound Rydberg states implies the so-called long trajectories in recollision-driven \cite{schafer1993above,Corkum1994} high harmonics.
 The contribution of these long trajectories to the macroscopic response is generally weak due to the large intensity-dependent phase associated with these trajectories \cite{lewenstein1995phase,gaarde1999spatiotemporal}.
 However, recent experiments and theory \cite{mayer2022role} show that this need not be the case, and that harmonics generated via excited states can even dominate the far-field spectrum.
 Nevertheless, to improve phase matching it might be beneficial to look at intermediate field regimes before the onset of highly non-perturbative recollision-type harmonic generation mechanisms, reducing the complexities of phase-matching large intensity-dependent harmonic phases accumulated during electron motion in the continuum.

-The presence of the cavity is highly beneficial but not strictly necessary: the essential aspect is significant excitation probability.
-In this context, two-dimensional solid state materials, where excitons provide strong contribution to the optical response, appear an interesting candidate for generating non-classical light.
+The presence of the cavity is highly beneficial but not strictly necessary: the essential aspect is the significant excitation probability.
+In this context, solids, and especially two-dimensional solid state materials, where excitons provide strong contribution to the optical response, appear an interesting candidate for generating non-classical light, see also recent work \cite{theidel2024evidence}, especially taking into account that solids are becoming a standard target for intense light-matter interactions.
+If the cavity is used, the optimal cavity lifetime should be on the scale of the pulse duration: on the one hand, shorter pulses do not interact efficiently with the cavity; on the other hand, the cavity should tolerate relatively large harmonic linewidths.

-An interesting opportunity is offered by alkali atoms in a cavity.
-This may look like a suggestion to turn the clock back a few decades, returning to a well-studied system.
+An interesting opportunity is offered by alkali atoms, such as sodium discussed here.
+The idea of using sodium vapors, with or without a cavity, may look like a suggestion to turn the clock back a few decades, returning to a well-studied system.
 However, we suggest to add a new twist: instead of driving the atomic medium with a resonant field, here we suggest to drive it with a low-frequency field, tuning the laser frequency into a multiphoton resonance with the transition between the ground and the first excited states of an alkali atom.

 Control over the strengths and times of resonant excitations becomes a way of controlling the generated entanglement.
 We have illustrated this point by using the so-called Freeman resonances \cite{freeman1987above}, which are both ubiquitous and unavoidable during intense light-matter interaction.
 These resonances are induced by shifting an excited state into a resonance with the ground state due to the ponderomotive shift $U_p=F^2/4\omega^2$ ($F$ is the field strength), associated with the wiggling energy of a loosely bound electron driven by the incident laser field.
 The resonance is multi-photon for the driving field and one-photon for one of the generated harmonics.
 Crucially, already a single resonant harmonic can trigger generation of non-trivial quantum states for all other harmonics: all it takes is for the resonant harmonic to invest its photons in material excitation, benefiting all others.